Thermal Tensor Network Simulations of Lattice Fermions with Fixed Filling: Adaptively controlling particle number under GCE

 We then proceed with the standard tanTRG algorithm to cool down the system, i.e., following the imaginary-time evolution equation of the unnormalized density operator, while adaptively using the chemical potential determined by Eq.~\eqref{Eq:SelectMu}.
 In the initial stage, a 2-site algorithm or controlled bond expansion (CBE)~\cite{Gleis2023PRLControlled,Li2024PRLTime} is required to expand and further optimize the renormalized basis residing in the auxiliary bonds.
 Moreover, a logarithmically scaled $\beta$ sequence is used, analogous to the exponential tensor renormalization group~\cite{Chen2018PRXExponential}, to rapidly reach low-temperature regime without introducing significant projection errors.
 After that, we switch to a linearly scaled $\beta$ sequence to avoid uncontrolled Lie-Trotter errors due to indefinitely increasing step length in exponential cooling~\cite{Li2023PRLTangent}.

-Before each TDVP sweep, a preliminary sweep is performed to compute the local inner products in Eq.~\eqref{Eq:LocalConnection} to obtain $\langle \nabla N, \nabla E\rangle$ and $\langle \nabla N, \nabla N\rangle$.
-Next, the chemical potential is determined according to Eq.~\eqref{Eq:SelectMu} and used to update the Hamiltonian MPO before proceeding with the subsequent TDVP sweep.
+Before each TDVP sweep, a preliminary sweep is performed to determine the chemical potential $\mu$.
+More specifically, we first apply the effective Hamiltonian and particle number operator to the local tensor at each site $i$, resulting $H_{i}^{\rm 1s}\ket{\rho_i^{\rm 1s}}$ and $N_{i}^{\rm 1s}\ket{\rho_i^{\rm 1s}}$, whose inner product renders the corresponding term in Eq.~\eqref{Eq:LocalConnection}.
+Similar procedure can be performed on each bond.
+By performing a left-to-right or right-to-left sweep to accumulate all these terms, we obtain $\langle \nabla N,\nabla E\rangle$ and $\langle \nabla N,\nabla N\rangle$.
+As the expectation values $\expectationvalue{N}$ and $\expectationvalue{H}$ can be computed incidentally during this process, it is sufficient to determine $\mu$ using Eq.~\eqref{Eq:SelectMu}.
+There is a computational overhead in fixed-$N$ scheme, about $1/(2K)$ of the baseline TDVP evolution.
+In a TDVP sweep, applying the effective Hamiltonian is performed $K-1$ times per site to obtain the $K$-dimensional Krylov space and constitutes the primary computational cost.

 As mentioned earlier, the actual particle number after a TDVP sweep may still deviate from the target value.
 When the deviation exceeds a preset tolerance, an additional evolution by $e^{-\delta \alpha N/2}$ is applied to restore the particle number to the target.
 This adjustment is implemented using a Newton iteration method, which involves several time-evolving block decimation (TEBD)~\cite{Vidal2003PRLEfficient,Vidal2004PRLEfficient} sweeps.
 The gradient used in the Newton iteration can be initially estimated as

 and subsequently refined using numerical differentiation after each iteration.
 Note that no Trotter error is introduced in this step, as the particle number operators on different sites commute with each other.